clberube/gen-sip/README.md

 Simply run the scripts in order to generate the results.

 > **Note**
-> It is important not to skip any steps because results from a previous scripts may be used by the following ones.
+> Do not to skip steps because results from a previous scripts may be used by the following ones.

 0. Creates the complex conductivity data by sampling the PPIP model parameter space with the LHS method.
 1. Trains the CVAE on the complexe conductivity data.